What is community?

 A good policy lets every person who participates know that they’re safe and guides them on how to participate in a quality way.

 As a leader it’s your responsibility to shape the culture of your community.
-Creating a policy is how you can make your community inclusive, safe, and useful.
+Creating a policy is how you can make spaces inclusive, safe, and useful.
 Your policy must be clear, and every member needs to opt-in, or it won’t be taken seriously.

 Don’t hide your policy in a term of service, or a long document.
 Make your values, rules, and guidelines easy to find and brief enough to remember.